theriftlab/immanuel-python/README.md

 * Chart date
 * Chart coordinates
 * House system
-* Chart shape type
+* Chart shape type (eg. bowl, splash etc.)
 * Whether the chart is diurnal (ie. daytime)
 * Moon phase
-* All chart objects (eg. planets, asteroids, angles etc.)
+* All chart objects (eg. planets, asteroids, primary angles etc.) and their positions & dignities if applicable
 * Houses
 * Aspects
 * Weightings (ie. which objects are in which elements / modalities etc.)